 The ideal tool is one that supports all the different phases, including the mockup stage.
 That way, you get consistency across all stages when you start with the right one, rather than having to change horses midstream.

-End to End Tools For Authentic UX: These tools are at the top end of the spectrum of available tools.
-They are available for use through the entire design flow.
+End-to-End Tools For Authentic UX: These tools are at the top end of the spectrum of available tools.
+They are available for use throughout the entire design flow.

 Graphic Design Tools: Since designers work primarily on the visual aspect, they can use graphic design software to build a mockup.

 Coded Mockup Tools: If a website designer like BizcaBOOM is comfortable with coding and can integrate coding into the design at the right stage, they can use these tools.
 However, some feel that these tools put hurdles in the path of their creativity and free expression.

 Step By Step Creation of A Mockup

 1. Information gathering

-For creating an effective, attractive, and high-performance website, information is essential.
+Information is essential for creating an effective, attractive, and high-performance website.
 Whenever you gather information, analyze these aspects: